The 5th most cited open-access journal in Microbiology

 Indexed in: PubMed, MEDLINE, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, Science Citation Index Expanded

 PMCID: all published articles receive a PMCID

-Frontiers in Cellular and Infection Microbiology welcomes submissions of the following article types: Book Review, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+The specialty sections of Frontiers in Cellular and Infection Microbiology welcome submission of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report and Erratum.

 When submitting a manuscript to Frontiers in Cellular and Infection Microbiology, authors must submit the material directly to one of the specialty sections.
-Manuscripts are peer-reviewed by the Associate and Review Editors of the specialty journal.
+Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.